HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 # DXClient

+## Introduction

-DXClient is a tool that helps developers and administrators manage tasks, such as uploading one or more portlets or Script Applications, from source development environments to target HCL DX 9.5 deployments.
-This tool is capable of taking artifacts developed locally and deploying them to DX 9.5 servers deployed to supported on-premises platforms in standalone, cluster, or farm-topologies and supported Kubernetes platforms.
+DXClient is a tool that helps developers and administrators manage tasks, such as uploading one or more portlets or Script Applications, manage environment properties,wcm libraries etc between source development environments to target HCL DX 9.5 deployments.
+This tool is capable of taking artifacts developed locally and deploying them to DX 9.5 servers deployed to supported on-premises platforms in standalone, cluster, or farm-topologies and supported Kubernetes platforms & helps to achieve CI/CD goals in the process.

 !!!note "Important"
     DXClient version is mostly forward and backward compatible with the DX CF versions, however, in some cases it might not work as expected if the CF versions are different.
 Hence, ensure that the CF versions of both DXClient and DX Core are the same in your installation.